matter-labs/zksync-era/prover/docs/01_gcp_vm.md

 to them, and you can't store sensitive data (like SSH keys) there, so they can't be used as primary workstations.
 Finally, the VMs with GPU aren't cheap, so we expect you to use them when you really need them.

-A typical workflow so far is to instantiate a new VM when you need it, and remove once you're done.
-Remember: even if the VM is stopped, the SSD is persisted, so it's not free.
+A typical workflow so far is to instantiate a new VM when you need it, and remove it once you're done.
+Remember: even if the VM is stopped, the SSD persists, so it's not free.

 ## Create a VM